Oregon Health Authority says $42M in overpayments recovered

 SALEM, Ore.
-(AP) — Oregon Health Authority officials say they have recovered approximately $42 million the agency overpaid to organizations that coordinate Medicaid benefits for approximately 1 million Oregonians.
+(AP) — Oregon Health Authority officials said Tuesday they have recovered about $42 million the agency overpaid to organizations that coordinate Medicaid benefits for as many as 1 million Oregon residents.

 Officials repaid the money owed to the federal government, Health Authority spokesman Robb Cowie said, the Salem Statesman Journal reported Tuesday.

-This comes after a Senate Republican from Keizer revealed a proposal Monday for the state to demand the money back.
-State Sen. Kim Thatcher’s legislative proposal would require the Health Authority to recover all overpayments to coordinated care organizations within 60 days of the bill’s passage.
+This comes after a Senate Republican from the city of Keizer revealed a proposal Monday for the state to demand the money back.
+State Sen. Kim Thatcher’s proposal would require the Health Authority to recover all overpayments to coordinated care organizations within 60 days of the bill’s passage.

 Thatcher’s spokesman, Jonathan Lockwood, said Tuesday they want more answers from OHA regarding when and whether the bills were paid back before deciding whether to proceed with Thatcher’s legislative concept.